korpling/graphANNIS/docs/src/rest.md

 In addition to using an external token provider, you can configure local accounts based on usernames and passwords.
 This can be e.g. useful to add a local administrator account when the token provider does not allow to add a `admin` claim.
-GraphANNIS provides a simple REST API to generate JWT tokens for these local accounts.
+GraphANNIS provides a simplistic REST API to generate JWT tokens for these local accounts.
 The `expiration_minutes` key in the `[auth]` section allows you to configure how long a JWT token will be valid which was issued for local accounts.

 To add a user, add a `[users.<name>]` section and add the values for the following keys: